This course is unavailable through clearing

 - Explain the design and operation of simple logic functions in CMOS logic and discuss the issues associated with CMOS.

-- Describe examples of specialised compute units such as coprocessors, floating-point units and vector extensions and identify their relative advantages and disadvantages.
+- Describe examples of specialised compute units such as coprocessors, floating-point units, GPU, FPGA, vector extensions, AI accelerators, as well as systems beyond CMOS and identify their relative advantages and disadvantages.

 - Reveal important parts of the CAD tool stack including logic synthesis and test as well as placement and routing algorithms.